Community Development Trust logo

 Community Development Trust Review

-Community Development Trust (CDT) was founded in 1998 and has spent 28 years establishing itself as a specialized real estate investment trust focused exclusively on affordable housing and community development financing.
+Community Development Trust (CDT) was founded in 1998 and has spent 28 years establishing itself as a listed real estate investment trust focused exclusively on affordable housing and community development financing.
 The company operates as a mission-driven investment vehicle rather than a traditional consumer lender, targeting institutional investors and housing developers seeking long-term capital solutions.
 CDT's business model centers on providing stable, patient capital to support the creation and preservation of high-quality affordable housing throughout the United States, with a particular emphasis on supporting communities and enhancing resident quality of life.

 CDT offers long-term debt and equity capital specifically designed for affordable housing projects and community development initiatives.
 Their investment portfolio currently spans 45 states and regions, supporting over 35,000 residential units that have positively impacted more than 125,000 residents.
 The company structures investments to provide both financial returns for investors and measurable social impact for communities.
 CDT works with developers, housing authorities, and community organizations to finance the creation of new affordable units and the preservation of existing affordable housing stock.
 Their capital takes the form of both debt instruments and equity investments tailored to individual project needs.

 CDT distinguishes itself through its certified status as a Community Development Financial Institution (CDFI) and its membership with the Federal Home Loan Bank of New York.
 The company is Fannie Mae-approved and maintains membership in the National Alliance of Affordable Housing Lenders (NAAHL).
 Their "double bottom line" approach explicitly balances financial returns with documented social outcomes, and they publicly track community impact metrics including unit preservation, resident benefits, and property renovations.
-This transparency around impact measurement and their 28-year track record in the specialized affordable housing finance sector sets them apart from general commercial real estate investors.
+This transparency around impact measurement and their 28-year track record in the listed affordable housing finance sector sets them apart from general commercial real estate investors.

 CDT is fundamentally a B2B institutional lender, not a consumer finance company.
 They do not offer products or services directly to individual consumers seeking personal credit, mortgages for home purchase, or emergency cash.
 The company's business model requires substantial project scale and long-term capital commitment, making it inaccessible to typical consumer finance customers.
 While their mission is admirable and their track record solid, consumers should understand that CDT operates in an entirely different market segment—serving developers, nonprofits, and institutional investors rather than individual borrowers.